Find the answers to the most common RNIB Double Dash questions.

 Who can take part in Double Dash?

-We want everyone to get involved and have planned this event to attract people at all levels of experience and fitness, varying sight conditions or no sight condition at all, and all ages.
+We want everyone to get involved in Double Dash and have planned this event to attract people at all levels of experience and fitness, varying sight conditions or no sight condition at all, and all ages.

 Do I have to be blind or partially sighted to take part?

 No. This event is for everybody, whether you require a guide runner or not.
 It’s the perfect opportunity to understand the skills required to run in partnership with someone else.

 If you’re a beginner runner this is a perfect short distance to start your running journey.
 If you’re a keen runner, then it’s a unique challenge; either way it’ll give you the motivation to find a running buddy.